proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 # Creating a data vertex for your project

+Let's get started with Proxima by making a data vertex for our decentralized application project.
+This is going to give us a fast, query layer for our application, that maintains the security of the blockchain your project is deployed on.
+To do this we are going to create a data vertex, which will connect to the datasources that are relevant to our DApp, transforms and loads these events into an authenticated database that can be queried through a graphQL api.
+Follow along to learn how to create a data for 88mph, or use this framework to implement your own data vertex!

 ## Installation and Setup

 > Hardware Requirements:
 >

+Before we can begin, we have to find out how to

 #### Requirements

+- npm/yarn
+- docker
+- docker-compose
+- go
+- proxima cli

 #### Installing Proxima CLI
 Installation of the Proxima CLI can be done through yarn.
 This only needs to be done once.
-For more information on the CLI, check the repo.
+For more information on the CLI, check out the repo.
 ```
 yarn add -g proxima-cli
 ```